 The sectoral baseline is set at 198 million tonnes CO2-e, based on electricity sector’s emissions from 2009–10 to 2013–14.
 As part of the annual

 National Greenhouse and Energy Reporting data publication, the Clean Energy Regulator publishes total scope 1 emissions from grid-connected generators to assist the sector to prepare for the sectoral baseline under the safeguard mechanism.

-The sectoral baseline will be in place until the sector’s aggregated emissions exceed the baseline.
+The sectoral baseline will be in place unless the sector’s aggregated emissions exceed the baseline.
 After this point, electricity generation facilities would be required to comply with their own individual facility baseline, which would apply in the financial year after which the Clean Energy Regulator publishes the reported exceedance.

-Reported baselines have been made for all eligible grid-connected electricity generators.
-Electricity generators will have access to most of the same baseline adjustment and emissions management options as facilities in other sectors though they will not be eligible under the
+If moved onto individual baselines, electricity generators would have access to most of the same baseline adjustment and emissions management options as facilities though they will not be eligible under the

 About The Clean Energy Regulator